 A Commercial Fur Harvest License is required for:

-- anyone who traps, or attempts to trap furbearing animals, whether commercially or recreationally, or
+- anyone who traps, or attempts to trap furbearing animals, (see exceptions under the Trapping for Noncommercial Purposes and Depredation Permits sections), or

 - anyone that takes furbearing animals by any means, for sale, trade, exchange or barter, or

-- anyone who possesses more than 5 furbearing animals or raw or green pelts (this provision does not apply to a licensed fur buyer or fur processor).
+- anyone who takes or possesses more than 5 furbearing animals or raw or green pelts (this provision does not apply to a licensed fur buyer or fur processor).

 All licensed commercial fur harvesters must also possess a valid South Carolina hunting license, regardless of age*.
 These licenses shall be carried while involved in fur taking activities.
 A youth (under 16) is not required to be licensed in order to assist a licensed fur harvester, so long as the youth is in the presence of the licensed fur harvester and the youth does not sell, trade, exchange, or barter any furbearing animals taken under the authority of the licensed fur harvester.